Parashat VaYera

 “And God heard the voice of the youth” – who, too, later turned into a Godly source.”

-“And Avraham planted a tree in Be’er Sheva”.
+“And Abraham planted a tree in Be’er Sheva.”
 The source of all blessing.

 “Sit you here, with the donkey.”
-Maharal draws a parallel between Avraham and Bilam.
-Here one went with his two servant boys, and there one went with his two servant boys.
-Only here – “he harnessed his donkey”, and with Bilam, he went “with his female donkey,” a relationship of receiver and giver.
-While with Avraham, he stands above the donkey, opposite the donkey.
-(Donkey – hamor, signifies homar, physical matter.)
+Maharal draws a parallel between Abraham and Bilam.
+The one went with his two servant lads, and the other went with his two servant lads.
+Only here, Abraham – “he harnessed his donkey”, whereas Bilam - he went “with his female donkey,” a relationship of receiver and giver.
+Whereas with Abraham, he stands above the donkey and opposite the donkey.
+(Donkey – hamor, symbolizes homaer, the physical world - all things material.)

-“ ‘God will see to his own lamb for a burnt offering, my son,’ and” – even though Yitzchak understood that he was walking on to be slaughtered – “they both walked on together.”
+“ ‘God will see to his own lamb for a burnt offering, my son,’ and” – even though Isaac understood that he was walking on to be slaughtered – “they both walked on together.”
 “With one and the same heart.”
-According to the new system of free choice, Avraham and Yitzchak prepared the akeida, and God merely gave them the conditions with which to express their choice.
+According to the new system of free choice, Abraham and Isaac prepared the akeida, the Binding of Isaad, while God merely gave them the conditions with which to express their choice.

-This is indeed the substance of this test, of this nisayon, as in nes lehitnosais, a banner waving high: “As is said today: ‘In the Mountain of God Will Let be Seen’.”
-God enables whatever is said (intended) by the human being in today’s new free choice, to be seen.
+This is indeed the substance of this test, nisayon in Hebrew, as in nes lehitnosais, a banner waving high for all the world to see: “As they say today: ‘In the Mountain of God Will Let be Seen’.”
+God enables anything said (intended) by the human being of today's new free choice, to be seen by all.

-A free choice that is utter and absolute results in a promise that is utter and absolute and eternal.
-“And behold this is a perfect promise, of the redemption in store for us.”
-(Ramban) The test of the akeida expresses the absolute ability to choose one’s existence, to substitute creativity for self-preservation, to choose to live for one’s ideal’s sake instead of for one’s selfish ego’s sake.
+A free choice that is utter and absolute results in a promise that is utter, absolute and eternal.
+“And behold this is a perfect promise of the redemption in store for us.”
+(Ramban) The test of the akeida expresses the absolute ability to choose one’s existence, to substitute creativity for self-preservation, to choose to live for the sake of one’s ideal’ instead of for the sake of one’s selfish ego.

-Comparing Avraham’s moral attitudes: When deciding to send Hagar away as per Sara’s demand; when requesting of his wife: “Say please that you are my sister so that good will be done me for your sake”; and in Akeidat Yitzchak.
+Comparing Abraham’s moral attitudes: When deciding to send Hagar away as per Sara’s demand; when requesting of his wife: “Please say that you are my sister so that good will be done to me for your sake”; and in the Binding, Akeidat Yitzchak.

-In his attitude to Sara, Avraham relates to the moral imperative that obligates him in relation to himself.
+In his attitude to Sara, Abraham relates to the same moral imperative that obligates him in relation to himself.
 After all, ishto kegufo, “one’s wife is as one’s own body”, and sometimes one must refuse oneself, sacrifice one’s personal life, deny one’s own needs.

 Go To Top